Baseng0815/Webpage/markdown/its_summer.md

 unless absolutely necessary.
 This meant lying in bed completely motionless and just consooming media on TV.

-We have over 100sqm of lawn with corners and trees in the way which needs to be mowed every week.
+We have over 100sqm of lawn with corners and trees in the way which need to be mowed every week.
 It usually only needs to be done once before summer as the grass just dies due to the heat, but we still haven't done it, so there's that.